Twitter Employee Blamed For Deleting President Donald Trump's Account - Slashdot

 Then maybe you should watch less CNN.
 Do you really think that their non-stop anti-Trump ranting is in any way going to be modified by whether or not he's just tweeted something?
 If they can go on for a solid day about which shoes his wife wears on the way to get on an airplane, your hopes for them shutting up their one-note editorial focus for a week or two because of ANY change in communication method by Trump is just a silly fantasy.

 Trump's tweets are the only reason I have Twitter installed.
 They're a national embarrassment, incredibly reckless, and I wish they'd stop.
 I REALLY wish they'd stop.
 But, since they won't, I make the most of them.
 They're a window into the confusing mind of a very powerful man.
 We always know exactly what he's thinking.
 And, for better or worse, so does anyone else.
 In the sense that he's accurately reflecting his thoughts, he's more honest there than anywhere else.
-Even when his tweets are wildly inaccura
+Even when his tweets are wildly inaccurate, I'm convinced that he believes what he tweets when he tweets it.

 Re: (Score:2)